 Many organisations have moved workloads to the cloud, or are using SaaS applications like Office 365, Google Apps and others.
 When moving to these applications, the implications of the required bandwidth (and additional latency) are often overlooked, resulting in a poor user experience especially when the internet traffic is first being backhauled to a data centre, then out to the internet.

+Disclaimer: I work for Riverbed, all views and expressions on this blog are entirely my own and don’t necessarily reflect the views of my employer.
 The internet connection in the data centre is never the problem, that’s often a high-speed, low-latency link.
 However, the bandwidth and latency from a branch site to the data centre is often the limiting factor.

 What if that SaaS traffic could be steered directly out to the internet from a branch site, voice traffic over the MPLS and other business traffic over the VPN without relying on complex access control lists to do that?
 While it does require an internet link in the branch, internet breakout frees up valuable (MPLS) WAN bandwidth for the business-critical applications, and is often still cheaper than upgrading the WAN bandwidth.

 Traffic can be steered not only by application (e.g. VoIP, Facebook, WebEx, O365) but also by site, user, host or subnet - again all from a cloud portal without any CLI required.
 It does also allow you very granular control on how traffic is steered as well as native integration into Zscaler, a cloud access security broker (CASB).

 The feature in SteelConnect is called Traffic Rules, and you configure it under Rules -> Traffic Rules -> New Traffic Rule.